gokulkrishh/bmrk.cc/README.md

 </a>

 <p align="center">
-  Bookmark It. is an open-source bookmark manager to organize and personalize your bookmarking experience.
+  Bookmark It. is an open-source bookmark manager to organize, discover and personalize your bookmarking experience.
 </p>

 <p align="center">